 If you’re planning a trip to Walt Disney World, it’s essential to plan ahead and book FastPass+ reservations accordingly.
 Each guest has the opportunity to reserve three FastPasses each day for one park.
 Once those three are used, guests can continue to book one additional FastPass+ at a time.
-To make the most of your Disney day, here is my list of must book FastPass+ when going to Disney with young kids.
+To make the most of your Disney day, here is my list of Must Book Fastpasses Disney World for Toddlers Tips.

 Magic Kingdom is the only park that does not have a tiered FastPass+ system, meaning all rides are fair game.
 Other parks let you pick one of the most popular rides and then the other two must be attractions that are in less demand.
 This list is for preschool age children.
 Since they are typically not tall enough, this rules out the major coasters (Mine Train, Space Mountain, Thunder Mountain and Splash Mountain).
 If you want to ride those, I recommend getting a Parent Swap pass so the adults and older children can ride.

 Peter Pan: The Flight of Peter Pan ride is usually a 60-90 minute wait.
 While the regular line queue is quite neat, the wait for such a short ride is not worth it.

 Meet Mickey or Meet Cinderella & Elena: Both of these wait times can surge to an hour plus during the peak of the day.
 Meeting a character is a must at Magic Kingdom.
 Neither line queue is entertaining to stand in, especially for young kids.

 The Barnstormer: This kiddie coaster is lots of fun and perfect for preschool age children.

 BACK-UP: Buzz Lightyear: This ride is a shooting game.
 Though the wait time is usually moderate, it can spike to 45 mins plus on busy days.